fallen-icarus/cardano-loans/README.md

 #### Proxy Script

 Since Cardano-Loans has borrowers make payments directly to lender's, care must be taken when the lender's address uses a payment plutus script.
-If the datum is malformed (or missing), the loan payment can be locked forever.
-Unfortunately, plutus scripts cannot differentiate between native scripts (which do not require a datum) and plutus scripts.
-Therefore, all scripts must be treated equally.
+This is because the protocol enforces a specific datum with loan payments in order to guarantee uniqueness of outputs - this is currently the cheapest option.
+If the loan payments with this enforced datum are sent to a lender address that requires a different datum, the loan payment can be locked forever.

-Since lenders may want to manage their revenue using arbitrary logic (eq, multisig), there is demand for allowing arbitrary logic for lender address.
-The protocol uses a pre-approved proxy script to trustlessly enable this feature without compromising security and composition.
+To address this issue, Cardano-Loans uses a pre-approved proxy script to trustlessly enable arbitrary logic for lender addresses without compromising security and composition.
 The proxy script can accept any datum, use any redeemer, and simply delegates spending authorization to the address' staking credential, which can be anything.
 You can read more about this in the [ADR](architectural-decisions/002-proxy-script.md).